davidkpiano/sassdash/README.md

 It's [lodash](http://www.lodash.com) for Sass.
 Sassdash.

-**Why?** Developed with the framework developer in mind, Sassdash gives you nearly the full expressive power of [lodash for JavaScript](http://www.lodash.com), inside your SCSS projects.
+**Why?** Developed with Sass toolkit developer in mind, Sassdash gives you nearly the full expressive power of [lodash for JavaScript](http://www.lodash.com), inside your SCSS projects.
 Developers can also build SCSS libraries on top of Sassdash for concepts such as advanced animation composition and timing, 3D CSS rendering, geometrical rendering, complex grid frameworks, and more.

 ## Getting Started
 This library contains most of the implementable functions from [lodash](http://lodash.com).
 [See below](#available-functions) to see which functions are included.

-1. [`git clone https://github.com/davidkpiano/sassdash.git sassdash`](https://github.com/davidkpiano/sassdash.git) inside your project (preferably in a `vendors/` directory)
+1. `npm install sassdash`
 2. `@import 'path/to/sassdash'` in your project
 3. Use your new powers wisely.

 FYI: Neither Compass nor Eyeglass are required!
-Sassdash *should* work in both Sass and Libsass (latest versions).
+Sassdash *should* work in both Sass and Libsass* (latest versions).

+* Testing still needs to be done in Libsass.

 ## Using Sassdash
 If you are familiar with lodash, Sassdash will feel very natural to you.